kyshel/oie/README.md

 `yum install gtk2-devel`

 ## Addtionals
-OpenCV installed by YUM was not full feature support, better way is compiled it manually.
+OpenCV installed by YUM was not full feature support, better way is compile it manually.

 ## Credits
 Made with ❤ by [kyshel](http://github.com/kyshel)